nguyenvanteo12023-oss/nguyenteo/README.md

 nguyenteo# nguyenteo
 nguyenteo
 The results for #SoSoScholar 2025 are officially out.
+# nguyenteo
+nguyenteo# nguyenteo
+nguyenteo
+The results for #SoSoScholar 2025 are officially out.

+Huge respect to the 40 researchers who stood out this year.
+With the amount of noise in crypto right now, solid research matters more than ever — and these folks delivered real signal.

+Some quick stats:

+# nguyenteo
+nguyenteo# nguyenteo
+nguyenteo
+The results for #SoSoScholar 2025 are officially out.

+Huge respect to the 40 researchers who stood out this year.
+With the amount of noise in crypto right now, solid research matters more than ever — and these folks delivered real signal.

+Some quick stats:

 Huge respect to the 40 researchers who stood out this year.
 With the amount of noise in crypto right now, solid research matters more than ever — and these folks delivered real signal.